Robert Faurisson

 Robert Faurisson ([foʁisɔ̃]; born Robert Faurisson Aitken; 25 January 1929 – 21 October 2018) was a British-born French academic who became best known for Holocaust denial.
-Faurisson generated much controversy with a number of articles published in the Journal of Historical Review and elsewhere, and by letters to French newspapers, especially Le Monde, which contradicted the history of the Holocaust by denying the existence of gas chambers in Nazi death camps, the systematic killing of European Jews using gas during the Second World War, and the authenticity of The Diary of Anne Frank.
+Faurisson generated much controversy with several articles published in the Journal of Historical Review and elsewhere, and by letters to French newspapers, especially Le Monde, which contradicted the history of the Holocaust by denying the existence of gas chambers in Nazi death camps, the systematic killing of European Jews using gas during the Second World War, and the authenticity of The Diary of Anne Frank.
 After the passing of the Gayssot Act against Holocaust denial in 1990, Faurisson was prosecuted and fined, and in 1991 he was dismissed from his academic post.

 Early life and education

 Faurisson is believed to be one of seven children born in Shepperton, Middlesex, England to a French father and a Scottish mother.

 He studied French, Latin and Greek literature (Lettres classiques), and passed the agrégation (the highest competitive examination to qualify to be a secondary school teacher) in 1956.
+He became a high school teacher at Vichy.

+In Vichy, as a young teacher, he gained attention when he published an interpretation of Rimbaud's Sonnet des voyelles as an erotic text.
+Around 1960, he developed political sympathies for the colonialist cause in Algeria (the Algérie française movement), and was arrested in the belief he was a member of the "OAS", a terrorist organisation.

-He became a high school teacher at Vichy, while working on a PhD thesis about the poet Lautréamont.
+While teaching, he worked on a PhD thesis about the poet Lautréamont.
 He obtained his doctorate in 1972.
 The methodology of Faurisson was challenged during the defense of his thesis.
-The president of the jury, Jacques Robichez, declared: “Finally, I point out […] to the candidate that the method of reading the text as it is written; systematically ignoring the context, not taking into account the historical environment reflected by the language, is an unsustainable bias”.
-In a recent book, the historian Stephanie Courouble-Share considers that Faurisson's "literary method" will very likely be repeated later when he examines the gas chambers.
-Faurisson then became a lecturer, and then professor of French literature at the University of Lyon in 1973.
+The president of the jury, Jacques Robichez, declared: "Finally, I point out […] to the candidate that the method of reading the text as it is written; systematically ignoring the context, not taking into account the historical environment reflected by the language, is an unsustainable bias".
+In a 2021 book, the historian Stephanie Courouble-Share said that Faurisson's "literary method" would be repeated later when he wrote about the gas chambers.
+Faurisson became a lecturer, and then professor of French literature at the University of Lyon in 1973.

-In Vichy, as a young teacher, he gained attention when he published an interpretation of Rimbaud's Sonnet des voyelles as an erotic text.
-Around 1960, he developed political sympathies for the colonialist cause in Algeria (the Algérie française movement), and was arrested in the belief he was a member of the "OAS", a terrorist organisation.